-At Abbott Community Primary we are always keen to be at the forefront of any changes in education and we are excited to be an ‘early adoption’ school before the statutory implementation in September 2021.
-Therefore our curriculum is designed to follow the EYFS Statutory Framework curriculum 2020 and is further guided by a document called ‘Development Matters’ that sets out the learning, development and assessment requirements for all children until the end of their reception year.
-All early years practitioners are required to pursue daily rich activities to support each child’s educational development across seven areas of learning.
-The EYFS framework has never prescribed a particular teaching approach and the new framework holds true to this value.
-Our philosophy of early year’s education remains the same with play and well-being at the heart of everything we do.
+At Abbott Community Primary School our EYFS curriculum is carefully designed to follow the Statutory Framework for the Early Years Foundation Stage.
+This framework sets out the learning, development and assessment requirements for all EYFS children until the end of their reception year.
+Our engaging and enriching curriculum is further guided guided by a document called ‘Development Matters’.
+All early years practitioners are required to provide planned activities to support each child’s educational development across the seven areas of learning.
+Our philosophy of early year’s education is deeply rooted in the belief that play and well-being should be at the heart of a broad and varied curriculum. .

 There are 4 key principles that underpin our practice in the EYFS at Abbott Community Primary School: